-The book Developing Local Plug-ins with the vSphere Client SDK provides information about developing, deploying and troubleshooting HTML-5 extensions to the vSphere Client user interface.
+Developing Local Plug-ins with the vSphere Client SDK provides information about developing and deploying HTML-5 extensions to the vSphere Client user interface.

 VMware provides many APIs and SDKs for different applications and goals.
-This documentation provides information about the extensibility framework of the vSphere Client for developers who are interested in extending the Web application with custom functionality using an HTML-5 user interface.
+This documentation provides information about the extensibility framework of the vSphere Client for developers who are interested in extending the web application with custom functionality.